 The Department of Environmental and Occupational Health (EOH) offers the following information and advice to assist graduate students in effectively and efficiently obtaining their Master of Science degree.
-We recommend that you seek advice from the Department Graduate Coordinator, Dr. Tony Machado, at least once each semester as well as check updated information from the Graduate Studies Office.
+We recommend that you seek advice from the Department Graduate Coordinator, Dr. Michael Sullivan, at least once each semester as well as check updated information from the Graduate Studies Office.
 The office also has a set of Guidelines for Thesis/Dissertation available on their web site.

 Detailed requirements are outlined in the University Catalog.